jushih/Springboard/README.md

+# Dataset

+**Fashion Landmark Images** - The img_landmark folder contains a subset of images from The Chinese University of Hong Kong's Fashion Landmark Dataset.
+**Forever21 Images** - The f21 folder contains additional clothing images I compiled by scraping the retailer's website.

 # References

 Liu, Ziwei, et al. "Fashion landmark detection in the wild."
 European Conference on Computer Vision.
 Springer, Cham, 2016.